 Do I need a passport?

 Yes, all students traveling to Costa Rica need to have a valid passport.
-Please make sure the passport expiration date is at least three months after your program start date.
+Please make sure the passport expiration date is at least six months after your program start date.

 Be sure to make a photocopy of your passport and keep it in a separate place.
 If you lose your passport and you have a photocopy, it is much easier to replace.